» CAMEL SPIDER MYTH

 camel+spider+myth

-The name "Camel" comes from the real fact it is common to see a Camel Spider near a dead camel.
-Myth says this creature kills camels to enter their stomach and lay its eggs inside.
 Of course, this is false.
-Camel spiders are found around dead animals because of the number of preys a dead body in the desert can gather, so these arachnids just have to hide in the dead camel's shadow and wait for them.
+Camel spiders are found around dead animals because of the number of preys a dead body can gather in the desert, so these arachnids just have to hide in the shadow of a dead camel and wait for them.

 THESE ARE THE FACTS :